bluu0105/Livesplit-Best-Segment-Between-Multiple-Splits/README.md

 Variable "endSegmentNam" needs to be initialized with a String of the name of the end split Variable "lssFile" needs to be initialized with a String of the name of your lss file (including the .lss extension)

-Assuming the parameters are correct, the program will calculate and print out the segment time in formate "XX:XX.XXX" (Minutes:Seconds:Milliseconds)
+Assuming the parameters are correct, the program will calculate and print out the segment time in format "XX:XX.XXX" (Minutes:Seconds:Milliseconds)